Budgeting your trip…

 Trip Expenses – These are all the expenses you incur while traveling.
 These are usually budgeted when you plan your trip.

-- Food: If going to Europe and United States, a good daily budget is from $25 to $40 depending on what you eat.
-In some parts of Asia it can be from $15 to $25 daily.
+- Food: If going to Europe and the United States, a decent daily budget is from $25 to $40 depending on what you eat.
+In some parts of Asia, it can be from $15 to $25 daily.

 - Local Transportation: Take into account taxis, subways, trams, buses, regional trains, and other methods of transportation.
 A good average (depending on the city) can be for about $50 to $150 per week.